 January 20, 2021 at Noon—Inauguration Day

-The President-elect takes the Oath of Office and becomes the President of the United States and Vice President of the United States, respectively.
+The President-elect and Vice President-elect take the Oath of Office and become the President of the United States and Vice President of the United States, respectively.